orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathX.rst

 .. math:: dotpr(kernel1,im1b1N3x5)

 is correct provided that kernel1 and im1b1N3x5 have the same dimensions.
-The function can take as many neighbourhoods as needed in inputs.

 **Function mean** This function allows to compute the mean value of a given vector or neighborhood (the function can take as many inputs as